-Over the past decade, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
-These mandates are expected to have the HVAC industry move to a more green friendly refrigerant with a technical designation R410A.
+These mandates are intended to have the HVAC industry move to a more green friendly refrigerant with a technical designation R410A.
 R410A has been proven to be safer for the environment.

-In late 2010 reputable air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 most air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
 They can legally be sold and installed then your local HVAC contractor (such as Becht/Givens Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service a while longer.
-The reason for these Dry Charged Units is to give the greater Louisville area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+The reason for these Dry Charged Units is to give the greater Louisville area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-It depends on a number of things.
-The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The most important thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Why would I buy a R-410A refrigerant system?